Liberal-Environmental Party

 Liberal Environmental Party (Liberálně-ekologická strana, LES) is a green-liberal political party in the Czech Republic.
 It was established by Martin Bursík as a split from Green Party.
 The party is pro-European and supports Václav Havel's legacy.

 History

-The LES participated in the 2014 European Parliament election but failed to win any seats, receiving 7544 votes (0.49%).
+LES participated in the 2014 European Parliament election, receiving 7544 votes (0.49%) and failing to win any seats.

 The party announced on 12 July 2017 that it would participate in the 2017 legislative election on the electoral lists of TOP 09.